dynatrace-ace-services/slo_template/README.md

 ## Default value
 Optional :
-  No need to set these slo variables.
+  No need to set these slo variables,
-  If you need to change one of them, you've just to set the specific variable and (re)deploy the SLO template with Monaco
+  if you need to change one of them, you've just to set the specific variable and (re)deploy the SLO template with Monaco.

 - High level